wanmeihuali/mushroom_classifier/README.md

 For an explanation of the original tensorflow example, see [TensorFlow Lite Android image classification example](https://www.tensorflow.org/lite/models/image_classification/android).

+This is also my first andriod app.
+So, do not expect too much.

 <!-- TODO(b/124116863): Add app screenshot. -->

 ## Requirements